 Service Providers

 Childplace has five buildings on our Jeffersonville campus that operate under three distinct licenses.
 Childplace Main has a 30-bed, staff-secure, open residential program that is equipped to work with youth experiencing diverse issues and significant challenges.
-Additionally, the agency has a 6-bed standalone program that provides residential treatment for male clients with a history of sexually maladaptive behavior—the SMY program is structured around the philosophy and modality of the University of Louisville’s Juvenile Sexual Offender Counselor Certification Program.
-The Bales Cottage for Girls has been a 10-bed facility on the Childplace Campus for over 15 years—this program provides a highly-structured maternity and transitional living program for expectant mothers, young mothers with children, and older adolescent girls in transition.
+Additionally, the agency has a 7-bed standalone program that provides residential treatment for male clients with a history of sexually maladaptive behavior—the SMY program is sstructured around the most up to date evidence-based, best practices.
+The Bales Cottage for Girls has been a 10-bed facility on the Childplace Campus for almost 30 years—this program provides a highly-structured maternity and transitional living program for expectant mothers, young mothers with children, and older adolescent girls in transition.

 Childplace North operates under its own license at our Sellersburg campus.
 The facility is a 16-bed, staff-secure, residential program equipped to work with males, aged 10-20, who have mild to moderate developmental delays/intellectual disabilities.
 The program focuses on individualized care and treatment to maximize each resident’s positive, healthy development.

-Clients in any of the aforementioned residential programs have the ability to attend Childplace’s on-grounds school, which is a collaborative endeavor with Greater Clark County and West Clark School Systems, or one of the other schools in the community.
+Clients in any of the aforementioned residential programs have the ability to attend Childplace’s on-grounds school, which is a collaborative endeavor with the local school systems.
 In addition, residential clients receive individual, family and group therapy provided by Childplace Counseling Services, as well as ongoing assessment and oversight by a full-time psychiatrist employed by Childplace.

-Childplace In-Home Program provides services to families through contracts with the Indiana Department of Child Services and juvenile probation, including: Home-Based Therapy, Home-Based Casework, Homemaker/Parent Aide, and Visitation Facilitation.
+Childplace Community-Based Program provides services to families through contracts with the Indiana Department of Child Services and juvenile probation, including: Community-Based Therapy, Community-Based Casework, Homemaker/Parent Aide, and Visitation Facilitation.
 Our service area is Region 18- Clark, Floyd, Harrison, Scott, and Washington counties.

 Services are provided in a variety of settings from home to school and community sites, such as parks, libraries, and restaurants.
 Visitation facilitation can occur at the therapeutic level and be provided at various supervision levels based on need (full supervision, standard supervision, intermittent supervision, and dual supervision).
 Our facility offers private, video-monitored visitation space, a full gym, and green space for play.